grynmoor/class/README.md

-Inspired by rxi's classic module. classit is a single-function module that allows for easy implementation of classes in Lua.
+Inspired by rxi's classic module. classit is a module made for easy implementation of classes in Lua through just one function!

 ```lua
 local classit = require("classit")